HewlettPackard/hpe3par_pstoolkit/README.md

 3. (c)The native HPE 3PAR StoreServ Storage CLI command is executed.
 4. (d)The output of the cmdlets is returned as PowerShell objects.
 This output can be piped to other PowerShell cmdlets for further processing.

-1. With HPE 3PAR Web Service API.
+1. With HPE 3PAR Web Service API

 When you run the cmdlets, the following actions take place: